Coconut Tiramisu

 Directions

-- In a mixing bowl, coconut cream, mascarpone cheese, and condensed milk until smooth.
+- In a mixing bowl, beat coconut cream, mascarpone cheese, and condensed milk until smooth.
 Fold in grated coconut.

 - Dip ladyfingers in milk briefly and layer them in an 8×8-inch dish.